eigerco/polka-storage/PROVIDER.md

 Next, start the storage server using the created volume:

-`docker run -p 9000:9000 --mount source=storage_provider,destination=/app/uploads eiger/provider storage`
+`docker run -p 9000:9000 --mount source=storage_provider,destination=/app/uploads eiger/polka-storage-provider storage`

-- `-p 9000:9000`: This maps port 9000 on the host to port 9000 on the container.
+- `-p 9000:9000`: This maps port `9000` on the host to port `9000` on the container.
-- `--mount source=storage_provider,destination=/app/uploads`: Mounts the storage_provider volume to /app/uploads inside the container.
+- `--mount source=storage_provider,destination=/app/uploads`: Mounts the `storage_provider` volume to `/app/uploads` inside the container.
-- `eiger/provider storage`: Runs the eiger/provider image with the storage command.
+- `eiger/polka-storage-provider storage`: Runs the `eiger/polka-storage-provider` image with the `storage` command.

 ## Upload a file